cplett/cplett.github.io/page/xtb/4-frequencies.md

 # Frequency calculations

 With **xtb**, also hessian calculations can be done which is required for thermocorrections to free energies and to compute IR and Raman spectra.
-To perform a hessian computation, the **--hess** can be used
+To perform a Hessian computation, the `--hess` flag can be used

 ```bash
 xtb struc.xyz --hess
 ```

+Alternatively, the `--ohess` flag directly performs an optimization with subsequent Hessian computation.

+{% include warning.html content='Computing Hessians on not fully optimized structures or transition states will have no physical meaning and should generally not be used to compute thermocontributions or spectra.'%}

-Alternatively, the **--ohess** flag directly performs an optimization with subsequent hessian computation.
-At the end of the calculation, the printout will contain the frequencies, total free energy and total thermocorrection (G(RRHO) contrib.).
+At the end of the calculation, the printout will contain the frequencies, total free energy and total thermocorrection (`G(RRHO) contrib.`).
-Further, a **vibspectrum** file will be written containing the IR active modes with the respective intensities.
-Additionally, a gaussian output **g98.out** will be written, which can be opened to directly look at the vibrational levels computed.
+Further, a `vibspectrum` file will be written containing the IR active modes with the respective intensities.
+Additionally, a gaussian output `g98.out` will be written, which can be opened with, *e.g.*, molden to directly look at the vibrational levels computed.
 These can be used to identify transition states or to confirm that the geometry converged into a minimum.

 Check, if the provided structure is a minimum, a reasonable transtition state or an arbitrary point on the PES.
 Use GFN2-xTB with ALPB(THF).
-What happens when using GFN-FF with ALPB(THF) for this?
+How does the spectrum look change when using GFN-FF with ALPB(THF) instead?

 <!-- Tab links -->
 <div class="tab card">